sf-wdi-22-23/modules-23/w06-ruby-on-rails/d4-drills/README.md

 Stop!

-Remember: we know that last element is the largest number in the list.
+Remember: we know that the last element is the largest number in the list.
 There is no need to compare against that number ever again.
-We also now know that the **second** to last number is the second largest number; no need to move that one ever again as well.
+We also now know that the **second** to last number is the second-largest number; no need to move that one ever again as well.
 (Detect a trend?)

 ###Iteration 3

 0: [**2,3**,1,4,~~5,6~~]

 If an element on the left has met a larger or equal element, we look at its bigger neighbor and now compare the larger neighbor to it's neighbor on the right.
-The process is continued until our established end.
+The process is continued until we reach this iteration's established end.

 1: [2,**3,1**,4,~~5,6~~]